-XX% of Derby City residents use Derby Hospital so this plan is primarily addressed as supporting that hospital.
-The aim of this plan is to ensure that a) people onto go to Derby Hospital if they are in need of a hospital services and b) once they are medically fit that people are discharged safely in a timely way.
+The great majority of Derby City residents use Derby Hospital as their main acute provider so this plan is primarily addressed as supporting that hospital.
+The aim of this plan is to ensure that a) people only go to Derby Hospital if they are in need of a hospital services and b) once they are medically fit that people are discharged safely in a timely way.